Magma

 Unpacking .zip files

 Most modern Windows environments already know how to unpack .zip files.
 If this is the case, the icon for the .zip file should look like a normal folder icon with a zipper on it.
-To extract the files within, right click on the file and select the 'Extract All' option, then follow any instructions provided.
+To extract the files within, right click on the file and select the “Extract All” option.

 If using a version of Windows without inbuilt support for .zip files, you will need to download a zip file extractor such as JustZIPIt or the Info-ZIP tools.
 Refer to the documentation provided with whichever program you choose for further instructions.